top of page

 Assistive Technology (AT) The IEP Team must consider whether the child requires AT devices and services at each IEP meeting

-When a child with a visual impairment (this includes children who have IEP classifications that also include a visual impairment, e.g., multiple impairments) needs to learn safe ambulation using an assistive device for mobility, the Pediatric Belt Cane can be the appropriate device for your child.
-But how do parents have the Pediatric Belt Cane included on their child’s IEP (Individualized Education Program) as mandated assistive technology?
+When a child with a mobility visual impairment or blindness (this includes children who have IEP classifications that also include a visual impairment, e.g., multiple impairments) needs to learn safe ambulation using an assistive device for mobility, the Pediatric Belt Cane is an effective choice for many children.
+This blog discusses how to follow the steps outlined in the Individuals with Disabilities Education Act (IDEA) to include the Pediatric Belt Cane on a child’s Individualized Education Program (IEP) as a mandated assistive technology device.

 an 8-year-old girl independently walks down the school hallway wearing a big kid belt cane

-Wearing her belt cane to let go of the helping hand and walk autonomously.
+At age 8, wearing her belt cane she finally felt confident enough to let go of the wall and walk autonomously.

 1. Understand the Legal Foundation: IDEA & Assistive Technology